The Library does not accept donations. For more information including details on a few exceptions see our Collection Development Strategy.

 People are being noisy in the Library.
 What should I do?

 If you are being disturbed by noise in the Library, feel free to respectfully let someone know they are disturbing you.
-Alternatively, please notify staff in the Help Zone during staffed hours.
+Alternatively, contact us as soon as possible.

 Can my children visit the Library?

-Yes, children under 12 years of age must be accompanied and supervised by an adult at all times within UNSW Library buildings.
-All clients and visitors must agree to abide by the Library conditions of use policy when using Library resources, facilities, and services.
+Yes, children can visit the Library.
+Children under 12 years of age must be accompanied and supervised by an adult at all times within UNSW Library buildings.
+All Library members and visitors must agree to abide by the Library conditions of use policy when using Library resources, facilities, and services.

-For more information see UNSW Children on Campus Policy.
+For more information see the UNSW Children on Campus Policy.

 Am I allowed to eat in the Library?

-- Main Library Level 2 kitchenettes (hot water available in rear kitchenette)
+- Main Library Level 2 front and rear study lounge kitchenettes (hot water available in rear kitchenette)

 - Main Library Level 4 postgraduate study space kitchenette

-- Law Library Ground Level study space kitchenette
+- Law Library Ground Level entrance lounge kitchenette

 For more information see Food in the Library.